kevin0932/demon/README.md

 ---
 # FAQs (for the problems I met during my thesis, mainly on the installation or setups)

+## DeMoN Intrinsic Adjustment
+Details are described in the thesis as well as the script coming with DeMoN.
+There is also [an closed GitHub issue](https://github.com/lmb-freiburg/demon/issues/15) discussing the process.

+##

 ---
 # The rest is the original README content from DeMoN